T-37 Jet trainer fuel spigot

 As a boy, my family had a machine shop and farm equipment manufacturing plant in Wichita, KS.
 At that time, Wichita was more or less the aircraft manufacturing center of the USA.
 I thought that Cessna was making the T-33 trainer for the military.
 My memory was all wrong on this one.
 As described by Wikipedia, the T-33 was made by Lockheed and not in Wichita.

-It was the T-37, by Cessna, that this story is about.
+It was the T-37, by Cessna, that this story details.

 Cessna had some serious specs for parts required to satisfy military requirements.
 They were so rigorous that Cessna had approached several machine shops to make a fuel line spigot.
-A family friend who also owned a machine shop sent the Cessna purchasing person to my father for this part.
+A family friend who also owned a machine shop sent the Cessna purchasing person to my father to make this part.

 My father said that he would try to make it, but it would be expensive.
 They were willing to pay since they had been unable to find a job shop able and willing to make it.
 However, dad assured me that it was an easy part to make.

-Some back story.
-While I was still a boy and hadn’t gotten my growth spurt I would make parts.
-In order to operate an engine lathe, I had to stand on a box.
-I would crank out the quantity on the order.
+The backstory.
+While I was still a boy and hadn’t gotten my growth spurt, I would make parts.
+To operate an engine lathe, I had to stand on a box.
+I would crank out the order.
 I started doing this at around 10 years old.
-He had contracts for several different buyers and I would make the parts.
+He had contracts for several different buyers, and I would make the parts.

-At some point, we got the order to make these fuel line parts for the T-37.
-Dad would hold the order for a couple of days so that the buyer would assume that it really was difficult and a slow process.
+My dad got the order to make these fuel line parts for the T-37.
+I could make the parts in a couple of hours, but dad would hold the order for a couple of days so that the buyer would assume that it really was challenging and a slow process.

 It is a testament to my father’s ability to make the tooling so simple that a boy could run the parts.
 At that age, I think before I was 13, I certainly wasn’t a skilled machinist and never became one.